CharleyGui/docs.fr-fr/docs/visual-basic/programming-guide/concepts/async/walkthrough-accessing-the-web-by-using-async-and-await.md

 ## <a name="convert-geturlcontents-to-an-asynchronous-method"></a>Convertir GetURLContents en méthode asynchrone

-1. Pour convertir la solution synchrone en solution asynchrone, le meilleur point de départ est `GetURLContents` car les appels à la méthode <xref:System.Net.HttpWebRequest.GetResponse%2A?displayProperty=nameWithType> et à la méthode <xref:System.IO.Stream.CopyTo%2A?displayProperty=nameWithType> sont l’emplacement où l’application accède au Web.
+1. To convert the synchronous solution to an asynchronous solution, the best place to start is in `GetURLContents` because the calls to the <xref:System.Net.HttpWebRequest.GetResponse%2A?displayProperty=nameWithType> method and to the <xref:System.IO.Stream.CopyTo%2A?displayProperty=nameWithType> method are where the application accesses the web.
 Le .NET Framework facilite la conversion en fournissant des versions asynchrones des deux méthodes.

     Pour plus d'informations sur les méthodes utilisées dans `GetURLContents`, consultez <xref:System.Net.WebRequest>.